 A great idea, but we all have different ideas about what makes a must-know command.
-So I took to the @omgubuntu twitter account to ask you – the readers – what five commands would be in your top five.
+I took to the @omgubuntu twitter account to ask you, the readers, what five commands would be your top five.

 If you have ever tried to run a command or install an application using the command line only to be told you ‘need to be root’ chances are you need to prefix your command with ‘sudo’.

 sudo is always placed at the beginning of a command.
 For example, running the following command will update the System package lists:

 - sudo apt-get update

 To run graphical applications as root – e.g. root Nautilus, root gedit to edit a system file – ‘gksudo‘ is best advised for use in place of ‘sudo’.

 Why?
 Firstly it’s the ‘proper’ way, and secondly it avoids any potential ‘hiccups’ that can often occur when using ‘sudo’ to run graphical applications.